art-institute-of-chicago/gauguin-microsite/source/_artworks/hina.md

 creditAccessionNumber: "Hirshhorn Museum and Sculpture Garden, Smithsonian Institution, Washington, D.C., Museum Purchase with Funds Provided under the Smithsonian Institution Collections Acquisition Program"
 ---

-In his carved-wood idols, Gauguin featured important figures from Tahitian religion.
-These sculptures bear little resemblance to Tahitian idols but rather were the product of Gauguin’s own invention and borrowings from other cultures.
+In his carved wood idols, Gauguin featured important figures from Tahitian religion.
+His idols bore little resemblance to their native precedents; instead they were his own invention that borrowed from other cultures.